schmsoft/schmsoft-api/README.md

 <ul>

 <li>
-use the following address in your browser `http://localhost:8000`
+Use the following address in your browser `http://localhost:8000`
 </li>

 <li>